Rashidapp/Armory_Documentation/dev/logicnodes.md

 We will make a new library to store the sources of custom logic nodes and keep them portable with no modifications to engine sources.

 Locate your blend file and create a new `Libraries` folder alongside it.
-Navigate to the `Libraries` folder and create a new `mynodes` folder in it.
+Navigate to the `Libraries` folder and create a new `mynodes` folder in it to place your new node.

 ### Python

-Start by creating the logic node definition for Blender.
-Create a file named `blender.py` in `Libraries/mynodes` folder.
+Next, we will create the logic node definition for Blender.

+To do so, we have to create a file named `blender.py` in `Libraries/mynodes` folder.
 Armory automatically picks this file up once the library is loaded.

-Define a simple node with single in/out socket.
+Define a simple node with single in/out socket like the one in the example below.

 ```py
 from bpy.types import Node